aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs at himself never runs out of things to laugh at.
+> 🥠 Some men dream of fortunes, others dream of cookies.

-Last update: Mon Sep  2 05:08:18 2024
+Last update: Tue Sep  3 05:08:11 2024

 ### Let's play! 🎮